BIGJRA/BIGJRA.github.io/rejuv.md

 -   Return to the Help Center to get your reward - $12356, and ZCrystal *Aloraichium-Z.* (+1 Karma)

--   Now, return to the Poke Ball shop to get 15 *Ultra Balls.* We’ll also again be able to buy balls here - nothing we couldn’t before however.
+-   Now, return to the Poke Ball shop to get 15 *Ultra Balls.* We'll also again be able to buy balls here - nothing we couldn't before however.

 HQuest 32: Forest Restoration